RhetTbull/autofile/README.md

 {finder}  Get metadata managed by macOS Finder such as tags and comments; use
           in form '{finder:SUBFIELD}', e.g. '{finder:tags}'

-{finder} provides access to Finder metadata.
-It must be used in the form
+{finder} provides access to Finder metadata; available only on macOS.
+It must
-{finder:SUBFIELD} where SUBFIELD is one of the following:
+be used in the form {finder:SUBFIELD} where SUBFIELD is one of the following:

 Subfield  Description
 tags      Finder tags (keywords)